 2. Get there early.
 Yup, that means arriving at 6AM and ready to shop.
 Go early for amazing finds, but you’ll still find good pieces later in the day.

 3. Come prepared.
 Bring a large bag or rolling cart, cell phone, and cash.
 You’ll need a bag for obvious reasons, but a rolling cart (although hoarder lady status) is the easiest and convenient option.
 You’ll need your cellphone to quickly research items as well as note where a particular booth is located if you’re still interested in looking around.
 Everything is negotiable…if you have cash.
 Having cash on hand gives you an upper hand when negotiating the price on a piece.
 Bring smaller and larger bills.
-Many vendors now accept Venmo and Paypal, but I’m always prepared with cash and credit cards.
+Many vendors now accept Zelle, Venmo and Paypal, but I’m always prepared with cash and credit cards.
 The other obvious necessities?
 Water, snacks, and sunscreen.

 8. If you love it, then buy it.
 I have left the flea market not buying pieces I loved only to find myself tossing and turning in my bed wondering the fate of that beloved piece.
 Simply put, it sucks.
 If you love it and you have the budget for it, then buy it.
-If you’re not 100% sold, then leave a deposit with the vendor (or note the space # if they don’t take deposits) and continue your loop of the flea.
+If you’re not 100% sold, then leave a deposit with the vendor to hold (or note the space # if they don’t take deposits) and continue your loop of the flea.
 By the time you come back to the vendor and you’re still not sold, then you haven’t lost out on anything.
 An important note: don’t buy for the sake of buying (or hoarding).

 Did this post get you excited, but a little anxious to shop alone?
 Shop with me!
 I love vintage shopping dates and parties, so email me to schedule a flea market shopping date or party with your friends.

 If there are any other vintage or thrifting related topics you’d like me to cover, please leave them in the comments below!